palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 ## Project structure
 To become familiar with the components and structure of the project, the main areas of interest are depicted below.

-The Petstore openapi specification is kept here.
+The Petstore Openapi specification in YAML format is kept in the `src/main/resources/openapi` folder.
-Both server and client contain the same spec but have been kept in separate folders for simplicity
+Both server and client contain the same spec but have been kept in separate folders for simplicity.
 ```
 .
 └── src